Chapter 2. File System Structure and Maintenance

 ducommand displays the estimated amount of space being used by files in a directory, displaying the disk usage of each subdirectory.
 The last line in the output of

 gnome-system-monitor.
 Select the File Systems tab to view the system's partitions.
-The figure below illustrates the File Systems tab.
+The following figure illustrates the File Systems tab.

 Figure 2.1.
-GNOME System Monitor File Systems tab
+File Systems Tab in GNOME System Monitor

 /boot/directory contains static files required to boot the system, for example, the Linux kernel.
 These files are essential for the system to boot properly.